-Trinity College Dublin is seeking a highly motivated, collaborative researcher, with expertise in Natural Capital Accounting, to join the interdisciplinary Farm Zero C project.
+Trinity College Dublin is seeking a highly motivated, collaborative researcher, with interests in Ecosystem Services and Natural Capital Accounting, to join the interdisciplinary Farm Zero C project.

 Farm Zero C is an SFI-funded collaboration between industry and academia, which aims to deliver a range of strategies to help to create a more sustainable and resilient dairy sector.
 The ultimate aim of the project is to develop a replicable net zero emissions model for dairy farmers.
 The Farm Zero C team is led by SFI BiObic Centre and Carbery Group, with partners including University College Dublin, Trinity College Dublin, Munster Technological University Kerry, Teagasc and GRASSA B.V.
 The project builds on previous work at Shinagh Dairy Farm (in West Cork), as a ‘demonstrator’, and will develop tools to be deployed through a technological platform (Climate Neutral App) that will allow farmers to design climate and biodiversity strategies that best suits their needs.

 Trinity College Dublin is leading work on habitat mapping and natural capital accounting, and is seeking a researcher to: